lindell/multi-gitter/README.md

   -g, --base-url string      Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
 Or the url to a self-hosted GitLab instance.
   -B, --branch string        The name of the branch where changes are committed. (default "multi-gitter-branch")
       --config string        Path of the config file.
+      --fork                 Use pull requests made from forks instead of from the same repository.
+      --fork-owner string    If set, use forks from the defined value instead of the logged in user.
   -G, --group strings        The name of a GitLab organization.
 All repositories in that group will be used.
       --include-subgroups    Include GitLab subgroups when using the --group flag.
       --insecure             Insecure controls whether a client verifies the server certificate chain and host name.
 Used only for Bitbucket server.